MajeedMirza/HAMS/Server/README.md

-# Home Automation and Monitoring System
+# Home Automation and Monitoring System Server

 ### Installation
 Get [Node.js](https://nodejs.org/en/)

 Clone the project

-npm is the default package manager for Node (included in Node installation) and is used to install the [dependencies]() for the project.
+npm is the default package manager for Node (included in Node installation) and is used to install the [dependencies](https://github.com/MajeedMirza/HAMS/blob/master/Server/package.json) for the project.

 From within the project folder run this command in the terminal to install all required packages:
 ```
 npm install
 ```

-The main server file which launches the project is called [server.js]().
+The main server file which launches the project is called [server.js](https://github.com/MajeedMirza/HAMS/blob/master/Server/server.js).

 To start the server use this command in the terminal:
 ```